-Andy Wagner begins his first season as Louisville's Director of Football Operations, after spending one season in the same position at Western Kentucky.
+Andy Wagner is in his second as Louisville's Director of Football Operations, after spending one season in the same position at Western Kentucky.

-Wagner will oversee every aspect of the Cardinal football program, including team travel, departmental budget, personnel, game day operations, liaison to the Athletics Department senior staff and other organizational and operational duties within Louisville football.
+Wagner oversees every aspect of the Cardinal football program, including team travel, departmental budget, personnel, game day operations, liaison to the Athletics Department senior staff and other organizational and operational duties within Louisville football.

 Before his one season at Western Kentucky, Wagner worked five seasons with the University of Arkansas football team as the Director of Sports Video.

 During his time at Arkansas, Wagner and his staff were instrumental in numerous enhancements to create a conducive environment for the Razorback coaching staff and players to utilize game film.
 In his efforts, Wagner oversaw the redesign of the video room in the Broyles Center at Arkansas, and upgrades to equipment in all player meeting rooms.

 Under Wagner's direction, the video department streamlined the network in order for coaches and players to have open access to watch video.
 Razorback players can now easily view all reps or study tendencies of an opponent, while all coaches have instant access to recruiting film online in order to evaluate potential future players.